 What Do You Do in Medical School?

-Pre-clinical Years of Medical School
+What Students Do in Pre-Clinical Years of Medical School

 The curriculum you would pursue is divided into pre-clinical and clinical stages.
 In the UK, your first three years are pre-clinical, which means primarily learning the theory underlying modern medicine, while your last three years are clinical, meaning more practical learning in hospitals.
 During the pre-clinical years, student cycle through the different organ systems of the human body, for example cardiology, which covers the heart and how blood is pumped through the body, and neurology, meaning how the brain mediates thinking and controls body movements.